Choosing Clear or Clever Copy For Your Website

 Whether your copy is clear, clever, or a balancing act of both, it needs to be sure to do ONE THING.
 Your copy needs to give your reader exactly what they’re looking for the moment they find you.

-If they’re looking for hope and encouragement, your words need to speak into that need.
+If they’re looking for hope and encouragement, your words need to speak to that need.
 And if they’re looking for a way to get involved, your copy should clearly tell them how to get started.

 That’s a big role for your copy to fill!
 Need help?